 Combined Sewer Overflows

 Some sewage collection systems are designed to trap and collect the stormwater runoff that builds up due to the impermeable urban infrastructure of cities.
 While this sewage collection system is no longer used in newer cities, older communities still rely on the operation of combined sewers.

 When stormwater runoff becomes too much and doesn't have a chance to infiltrate into the ground or escape into a stream, the combined sewer system could become exceedingly filled with the stormwater and cause flooding in the city.
 This can cause serious water pollution problems, as the stormwater runoff is also mixed with collected sewage, and ultimately drained into the stream.

 Household Hazardous Waste

 Household hazardous waste (HHW) is waste from common household materials and supplies that are rich in harmful chemicals.
 These substances include products sold for cleaning purposes, personal care, vehicle care, pest control, and house supplies.
 The chemicals in these substances can be deathly toxic to the environment, especially when polluting our waters and seeping into our soils.

-While HHW is not regulated by the Environmental Protection Agency (EPA), there are many state-sponsored HHW collection programs to try to abate the corrosive effects these chemicals have on the local environment.
+While HHW is not regulated by the Environmental Protection Agency (EPA), many state-sponsored HHW collection programs try to abate the corrosive effects these chemicals have on the local environment.
 Some state agencies are also becoming increasingly strict in enforcing HHW regulations in retail.